 Expect to pay $1,000 to $2,000 a year for koi pond maintenance, depending on the size of the pond and what services you decide to pay for.

-A koi pond is amazingly beautiful and uniquely personal, but sometimes you might need help to get it perfectly clean.
+Although amazingly beautiful and uniquely personal, sometimes you might need help to clean a koi pond well.
 Do you see muck on the bottom?
 Is the water not as clear as you’d like?
 Or is it time for the annual full clean-up to make it shine?
-Find a local pond contractor and get your koi pond crystal clear today!
+Find a koi pond cleaning service near you and get your koi pond crystal clear today.